sighupio/fury-kubernetes-monitoring/katalog/metrics-server/README.md

 ## Configuration

-Fury distribution Metrics Server is deployed with following configuration:
+Fury distribution Metrics Server is deployed with the following configuration:

 - Replica number: `1`
 - Metrics are scraped from Kubelets every `30s`